mailerdemon/mailerdemon.github.io/_posts/2019-10-05-bastion-writeup.md

 # Enumerating SMB

 It's always worth testing to see if SMB permits null (aka anonymous) sessions. __We need a share__ to try authenticating to first.
-So we list out the shares.
+So I list out the shares.

 {% highlight plaintext %}
 root@kali:~# smbclient -L \\10.10.10.134